almostserena/LeFabbatical/index.md

 Fablab Digiscope is the fabrication laboratory of Université Paris Saclay.
 All info about the lab are here
 ![here](https://fablabdigiscope.gitlab.io/)
 This is one of the few labs in France running a complete fabacademy, the distributed academy of the FabLab Network.
 Head of the lab is Romain di Vozzo.
-Jonah Marss is the fabmanager and fabacademy instructor.
+[Jonah Marss] (https://www.marrs.io) is the fabmanager and fabAcademy instructor.
 Jonah is a great tutor.

 ## Week 1: FabAcademy Module - Electronics production